novasamatech/parity-signer/docs/src/tutorials/Kusama-tutorial.md

 ![Parity Signer Polkadot send transaction](images/Parity-Signer-apps-tx-workflow.png)

 You will now be presented with a QR code that represents the transaction.
-Since this transaction is sending funds from your Parity Signer mobile app account, only this account (sitting on your phone) can sign and authorise this transaction.
+Since this transaction is sending funds from your Parity Signer mobile app account, only this account (sitting on your phone) can sign and  this transaction.
 This is what we'll do in the next steps:

 - From the Parity Signer account overview, tap the scan button on the top right and scan the QR code presented by the Polkadot-js apps website.
 - Review the transaction addresses and the amount to send on your phone.
 The amount and addresses must match what you've entered in apps.
-If you got phished, this is where you can realise it and reject the transaction.
+If you got phished, this is where you can  it and reject the transaction.
 - Once you're sure, scroll down and click `Sign Transaction` to enter your pin and get the QR code of the scanned transaction.

 ![Sign Polkadot apps transaction](images/Parity-Signer-apps-1.png)

 Your phone has now *signed the transaction offline* using your Parity Signer account private key.
-The QR code that is now displayed on your phone represents a signed transaction that can be broadcasted.
+The QR code that is now displayed on your phone represents a signed transaction that can be .
 We will do this in the next steps:

 - On Polkadot-js apps, click on `Scan Signature QR`, this will ask to turn on your webcam again.
 - Face your phone's display to your webcam for the website to be able to read the signed transaction.